Skip to main content

 The Legal Shields Guarding Your Personal Data

-A set of powerful federal laws forms the primary barrier that preserves the confidentiality of your within the context of a wellness program.
+A set of powerful federal laws forms the primary barrier that preserves the confidentiality of your health information within the context of a wellness program.
 These regulations were established to ensure your personal biological data is not used to create disadvantages for you in the workplace.

 The Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA’s Privacy Rule creates a stringent national standard for the protection of certain health information.
-When a is offered as part of a group health plan, it is typically bound by these rules.
+When a wellness program is offered as part of a group health plan, it is typically bound by these rules.
 This means the program is legally prohibited from sharing your specific, identifiable health data with your employer.

 The administrators of the program, whether it is the insurance company or a third-party vendor, can see your details to run the program, but they act as a firewall.
 The information that passes through to your employer must be stripped of all identifying details, rendered into the anonymous language of statistics and percentages.